QuEST-Kit/QuEST/README.md

 ## Creating a new file from the template

-The initial example file available in the root folder is the template file basicTemplate.c.
-If you have removed this file, it is also available in examples/basicTemplate.c.
+A basic example file is available in examples/basicTemplate.c.
 The structure of this file is:

 ```
 Initialisation